Albert0i/mysql-vs-redis/README-Part2.md

 ![alt sql update](img/test-sql-update.JPG)

 How brilliant the figures!
 And thanks to my M.2 SSD...
-The overhead on ORM update is obvious; on the other hand raw SQL update is faster than expected.
+The overhead on ORM update is obvious (≈ 2.3 times slower); on the other hand raw SQL update is faster than expected.
 Let's look at Redis:

 ![alt redis update](img/test-redis-update.JPG)